Astrodynamics/SpaceDSL/README.md

 - Earth Gravity Model: Using the spherical harmonic function to build the earth's high-precision gravitational model, with `EGM2008` data(80X80).
 - Other Perturbation Models: Atmospheric Drag(`USSA1976`), Solar Radiation Pressure, Third Body Gravity.
 - High Precision Orbit Prediction For Spacecraft.
+- Common Physical Constants
+- Support Multi Thread Log Output, And Exception Handling Based on STL.

 ### Later support

 - Perturbation Models: Earth Tide, Relativistic Effect .
 - Atmospheric Models: Harris-Priester Model.
+- Relative Motion Simulation of Spacecraft.
 - Orbital Maneuver Siumulation Features.
+- Orbit Deviation Prediction.

 ## Dependences

 - [Eigen3 library](http://eigen.tuxfamily.org): a C++ template library for linear algebra.`Be careful！ The library must be recompiled when using SpaceDSL dynamic library`.
 All the files of the Eigen3.3.4 have been included in the project.
+- [OpenSSL](https://www.openssl.org/):OpenSSL is a robust, commercial-grade, and full-featured toolkit for the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols.
+If you want to use IERS Web Service, this library must be Precompiled.

 ## Supported compilers